stapler/netbeans-stapler-plugin/README.md

 To do:

 * extend Output Window hyperlink to work from `exec:exec` on Winstone, `hudson-dev:run`, etc.
-* navigate between types and their Jelly view folders (creating view folder as needed)
 * find usages, find subtypes, etc. inside and between Jelly pages
 * rename refactoring to rename view folders
 * support `jenkins-module` packaging